Our Blog

 Determining the type of ransomware that has infected your machine will help you create an effective plan of action to remove the infection.
 When it comes to ransomware, it can either be screen-locking or encryption-based.

 If you have proper documentation of the ransomware attack, report it to the authorities at once.
-Doing this will help others who were infected by it as well.
+Doing this will help others who were infected by it as well, to help them develop a well-rounded ransomware recovery plan in their organisation.

 Remove the malware (wipe your systems)